Blessed with twinsPosted by Mayleen, Friday 12th May

-On the Monday morning I had a bit of bleeding, my emotions started racing and I knew something was wrong.
 We arrived at The Royal and met with Professor Alec Welsh and his team who came to examine my condition.
-They couldn’t see the bladder of one of the babies.
 TTTS was taking hold and had progressed to Stage 2.
 In our case, the twins were sharing the same placenta but each in their own ‘sack’ so the TTTS meant that one of the babies was taking nutrients and food from the placenta but instead of eating himself to make him big and strong he ‘transfers’ it to his twin and consumes nothing.
 As a result, one of the babies had an enormous amount of amniotic fluid around his sack whilst the other baby had none.

-At 12:04pm Nicolas was born and a minute later came Adrian.
-Nicolas weighed 764 grams and Adrian 955 grams.
-I was the proud mother of identical twin boys!
-I got to see both of my babies very briefly before they got whisked away to the Neonatal Intensive Care Unit (NICU).
+We were the proud parents of identical twin boys!
+We were able to see both of our tiny miracle babies very briefly before they got whisked away to the Neonatal Intensive Care Unit (NICU).

 The next time I saw them they were in a humidicrib, covered in wires, tubes and medical tape, their tiny faces covered in a snorkel-like mask attached to their head and mini sunglasses covering their eyes.
 They were so small.
 Their skin seemed so paper thin.
 Their arms and legs so small and fragile.
-They weren’t meant to be out in the world yet, so this environment was now their new home to protect them, at least for the next few months.
+It was heartbreaking and we were so scared.

 Nicolas stayed with us for much longer than we all expected, another sign of what an incredible fighter he was, and how selfless he was in allowing his Father, his twin brother Adrian and I precious time with him.
 Nicolas passed away peacefully in my arms on March 29, he was 8 days old.
 Our beautiful baby boy is now our angel.
 He will always be a part of our family.
 We will always love him and miss him dearly.